baoxng/XNpaus-Portfolio/README.md

 Welcome!
 XNpaus Portfolio is a project that I would like to get personal with.
 This project challenged me to see if I can implement bootstrap into a website that I create about me.
 There's certain elements that I had to incorporate into the website, like making a navigation bar and having a link take me to another webpage.
 I also learned how to use columns and grids to make my bio card.

+Click on here to go to the [live link](https://baoxng.github.io/XNpaus-Portfolio/).

 ## Installation

 Follow these links to `Download` and `Install` the following tools in order to start developing and refractoring codes.